Letter to home seller from buyer: What to include

 A house offer letter, also referred to as a "letter to the seller" or even a "love letter," is a personal note that a buyer writes to a home seller.
 It’s meant to share who you are, what you love about the home, and why you hope the seller will choose your offer.

-It’s different from your formal purchase offer, which includes the sales price, contingencies, and other terms.
-This letter is all about creating a personal connection, one that might give you an extra boost when it comes to the buyers choosing who to sell the house to, especially when it’s in a competitive market.
+It’s different from your formal purchase offer, which is sent by your real estate agent and includes the sales price, contingencies, and other terms.
+The personal offer letter is all about creating a human connection that might give you an extra boost when it comes to the sellers choosing a buyer, especially when it’s in a competitive seller's market.

 If you’re thinking about writing one, here are a few key things to consider: